-As Overnewton Anglican Community College celebrates its thirtieth year, it is timely to set an agenda that actively embraces the future for our students, their families and our staff.
+As Overnewton Anglican Community College actively embraces the future for our students, their families and our staff.
 The needs of the learners within the Overnewton community are reflected in our vision and values, with an emphasis on continuous improvement and innovative pedagogy.
 Our current students belong to generation Z; those who will join the College in the coming years are of the alpha generation.
 It is to these students that this strategic plan is addressed.

 Overnewton Anglican Community College strives to build a community of learners that includes its students, staff and families working together to learn from each other.